 - Four programme-specific subjects: 50%

 Curro Holdings Ltd is provisionally registered with the Department of Higher Education and Training as a private college in terms of Section 31(3) of the Continuing Education and Training Act, 2006 (Act No. 16 of 2006) and Regulation 14(4)(b) of the Regulations for the Registration of Private Further Education and Training Colleges, 2007, to offer the National Certificate Vocational qualification, in accordance with the criteria for providing continuing education and training as defined in the Act.
 This provisional registration is valid until 31 December 2024.

 Does NCV allow learners to go to university?

 Learners who complete NCV Level 4 at Curro could gain access to tertiary education at colleges, universities and universities of technology, as long as they meet the minimum entry requirements (as with NSC matric).
 These minimum requirements are set by government and published in the Government Gazette.
-In addition, universities may still set their own further (more stringent) minimum entry requirements.
+In addition, education institutions may still set their own further (more stringent) minimum entry requirements.

-Learners who gain access to tertiary education with an NCV qualification will only be able to study qualifications relevant to the area in which they specialised.
+Learners who gain access to tertiary education with an NCV qualification will be able to study qualifications relevant to only the area in which they specialised.

 Is this meant for non-academic learners?